DeNepo/welcome-to-js/1-what-is-programming/7-program-goals/README.md

 The exercises in this folder have two parts:

+1. **Test Cases**: Write a few test cases to make sure you understand the program.
 1. **Label Goals**: Fill in the goal comments to describe what is being achieved in each of the program's goals.
-2. **Complete the Code**: Each program will have some lines missing and some pseudo code describing what you should write.
+1. **Complete the Code**: Each program will have some lines missing and some pseudo code describing what you should write.
 You need to write the line(s) to complete the programs.